Relationship Health Learning Pathway for Organisations

 Local education perspective

-How Schools and Organisations Engage with I Matter Learning
+How Schools and Organisations Engage with this Learning

 Schools and organisations typically progress through the following stages over time after initial engagement:

-A staged pathway for building relationship health understanding across staff, school systems, and families.
+A phased pathway for building relationship health understanding across staff, school systems, and families.

 Important: This is a learning and capability-building approach, not a casework or targeted intervention service for complex families.
 It focuses on building shared understanding and earlier, more confident responses across school communities.